amiaopensource/av-python-carpentry/_episodes/03-transcoding-1-file.md

 ~~~
 {: .output}

 Check out your Desktop.
-Check out the file size of napl_0371_pres.mkv.
+Take a look at the file size of napl_0371_pres.mkv, and compare to napl_0371_pres.mov .

-Super cool, but also very annoying to type out that file path for each file.
-How do we do this for all of the files that we have.
-We need a list.
+Super cool, but also very annoying to type out the file path for each inidividual file.
+How do we do this for all of the files that we have?
+The first thing we'll need is a list, so let's start there.